BobMervell/Second-Order-Dynamics/README.md

     Go to Project > Project Settings > Plugins.

-    Enable Verlet Rope Addon.
+    Enable SecondOrderDynamics Addon.

-**Note:** You only need to place the verlet_rope folder in "res://addons/" in your godot app.
+**Note:** You only need to place the SecondOrderDynamics folder in "res://addons/" in your godot app.

 # 🛠️ Usage Guide: